edibotopic/dsf-racket/readme.md

 and viewable as `out/dsf_slides.pdf`, include example code and drawings.

+# Usage

-The main module is imported into a Racket project with:
+The main module is imported into a Racket project or REPL with:

 ```rkt
 ;; Assuming dsf.rkt is in the working directory